sulimanbadour1/Project_S/README.md

 ## File Structure
 `project_s.py` : Contains the main Python script for generating the camera paths and animating them.
+`project_y.py` : Contains the main Python script for generating the camera paths with **timestamps** you can select the time for each cycle.
+`load_display.py` : loads the stl file and generate the camera points.
+`plotting_with_time.py`: plot the path with the time.
+`plotting.py` : plot the path without time.

 ## Usage
 To run this script, make sure you have a 3D model file in STL format.
 Update the model_path in the script to point to your model file location.